AndreaPontrandolfo/sheriff/apps/docs-website-fumadocs/content/docs/core-philosophy/inspiration.md

 ---
 title: Inspired by Style Guides
-description: 🤝 Standing on the shoulders of giants
+description: Standing on the shoulders of giants
 ---

-# Inspired by Style Guides

 Sheriff design was also inspired by the following style guides: